 Perhaps even more appropriate for today’s professional landscape is this free online course that aims to enhance your skills for collaborating with a remote team.
-Also offered by the University of Leeds, this course discusses the challenges and benefits of working from home, considering new technologies and project management tools that you can use for project planning and collaboration with your colleagues while working remotely.
+Offered by Class Central, this course discusses the challenges and benefits of working from home, considering how to build and empower remote teams, and exploring the concept of ‘international competence’ when working with team members based globally.

 If you are a Paralegal or Legal Secretary looking to progress to a fee earning role in the future, the extra time afforded to you by remote working can be used to work on your negotiation skills.
 Regardless of practice area, all legal professionals need sound negotiation skills, and this Art of Negotiation course from the University of California, Irvine is a great starting point.
 Enrol for free today and you’ll learn different negotiation strategies, types and tactics, as well as how power and authority influence negotiations.

 Catalyst - a leading non-profit organization seeking to accelerate progress for women through workplace inclusion - offers an excellent free online course for Becoming a Successful Leader.
 During the course, you will learn what makes a successful 21st century leader and how you can adopt their inclusive leadership style.
 Requiring just 1-2 hours of study per week for 4 weeks, this course is ideal for any legal professionals wishing to step up to a supervisory or management role in the future.